RTEMS/rtems-docs/c-user/task/directives.rst

 .. rubric:: DESCRIPTION:

 This directive readies the task, specified by ``id``, for execution based on the priority and execution mode specified when the task was created.
-The entry point of the task is given in ``entry_point``.
+The :term:`task entry` point of the task is given in ``entry_point``.
 The task's entry point argument is contained in ``argument``.

 .. rubric:: RETURN VALUES: